stat545ubc-2021/AssignmentsB1_2-Aditi/README.md

 `SummaryStat` is a package made by Aditi Nagaraj Nallan for the STAT545B graduate course at The University of British Columbia.
-This package was made in R using the `devtools` package and is mainly used for calculating and plotting various summary statistics across different numerical and categorical variables from input datasets.
+This package was made in R using the `devtools` package and is mainly used for calculating various summary statistics across different numerical and categorical variables from input datasets.
 The main goal of this package is to make exploratory data analysis efficient and easy for users.

 Currently, this package contains only one function called `dplyr_bundle`.